 16 Days of Activism

-Indigo Shire Council proudly joins the annual campaign and encourages all Victorians to work together to prevent violence against women.
+We proudly join the annual campaign and encourage everyone to work together to prevent violence against women.
 We recognise that we have a role to play in the prevention of violence.
-Our Councillors will observe the campaign at the November 25 Council Meeting.

-Through funding provided by Safe + Equal, we have hosted activities to help our community get involved in the campaign and champion positive messages of gender equality, while raising awareness that gender-based violence, including family violence is unacceptable.
+Through funding provided by Safe + Equal, we have hosted activities to help our community get involved in the campaign and champion positive messages of gender equality, while raising awareness that gender-based violence is unacceptable.
+2026 events will be shared here in October.

 2025 Events